 As cars get more advanced and are outfitted with innovative technology, it is likely that vehicles of the future will be able to drive themselves and communicate with others on the road wirelessly.
 While fully automated vehicles have yet to hit the market, some of these technologies are about to make their way to the streets.

 Volvo Car Group is one such company utilizing mainstream technology to make roads safer.
-Volvo has teamed up with the Swedish Transport Administration and the Norwegian Public Roads Administration to launch a pilot program of vehicles that use the cloud for car-to-car communication.
+Volvo has teamed up with the Swedish Transport Administration and the Norwegian Public Roads Administration to launch a pilot program of vehicles that use cloud for car-to-car communication.

 Cars that talk